Ruth Neubauer, PhD researcher

 What country are you from?

-Under which Institute’s guidance are you completing your PhD?
+Under which institute are you studying your PhD?

 Institute for Design Innovation

 What is the full title of your PhD?

 Reconceptualising design practice: Knowledge and agency in digital technology design.

 Please give a brief synopsis of what you are researching and why.